alcover/buffet/README.md

 }
 ```

-Before any sensitive operation (view, append, free), Buffet checks the *Store* header.
+On some operations like *view*, *append* or *free*, we check the Store header for a live canary and coherent refcount.
-If inconsistent, the operation is aborted.
+If either fails, the operation is aborted and the Buffet struct possibly zeroed.

 ---